farukalamai/Streamlit-ChatCSV-App-using-PandasAI/README.md

  Generate your OpenAI API key here: <a href="https://platform.openai.com/account/api-keys"> Click Here </a>
 <br>
 <h2> Run locally </h2>
-<p> If you are running the app locally, then you can freely use the API key. <br>
+<p> If you are running the app locally, then you can freely use the API key.
-  in app.py, line 11: <br>

   ```